MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 |**526430017**|Geolocation|
 |**526430018**|Human Resources|

-Currently, new business categories cannot be configured.
-Support for configuring additional categories is planned in the future.
+Currently, new business categories can't be configured.
+Support for configuring more categories is planned in the future.

 #### Operation